ebordenave/leetcode-analytics-dashboard/README.md

-# LeetCode Profile GraphQL Server
+# LeetCode Analytics Dashboard

-This project implements a GraphQL server that fetches and serves a user's LeetCode ranking.
-It uses Apollo Server to create a GraphQL endpoint and Axios to make requests to the LeetCode GraphQL API.
+This project aims to create a comprehensive analytics dashboard for LeetCode users, providing insights into their performance, progress, and areas for improvement.
+It utilizes a GraphQL server with Apollo Server to fetch data from the LeetCode API, and will eventually include a frontend for data visualization.

+## Project Goals

+The LeetCode Analytics Dashboard is designed to offer users a detailed view of their LeetCode journey, helping them track progress and identify areas for growth.
+Key objectives include:

+1. Tracking day-to-day changes in ranking (positive or negative)
+2. Visualizing ranking by region, state, or country
+3. Analyzing performance across different skill areas (algorithms, data structures)
+4. Identifying strengths and suggesting areas for upskilling
+5. Providing insights into contest performance

 ## Features

-- GraphQL API to fetch LeetCode user ranking
+- GraphQL API to fetch comprehensive LeetCode user data
-- Error handling for API requests
+- Daily ranking change tracking
+- Regional and global ranking comparisons
+- Skill area analysis based on problem tags
+- Contest performance tracking

+## Planned Features

-- Easy to extend for additional LeetCode profile data
+- Interactive frontend dashboard for data visualization

-### Planned Features
-- Frontend application to display LeetCode profile data (to be implemented)
+- Personalized improvement suggestions based on performance analysis
+- Graphical representation of skill areas and progress
+- Detailed contest analysis and comparison
+- Integration with learning resources for suggested upskilling areas

+[Rest of the README content remains the same, including Prerequisites, Installation, Usage, etc.]

 ## Prerequisites